Chart Color Schemes

 Bunya is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Bunya, as per the latest Census, was 100.0% houses with no other dwellings recorded (semi-detached, apartments, 'other' dwellings).
-This contrasted with Brisbane metro's 92.2% houses and 7.9% other dwellings.
-Home ownership in Bunya stood at 41.0%, with mortgaged properties at 56.9% and rented ones at 2.0%.
-The median monthly mortgage repayment was $2,500, exceeding Brisbane metro's average of $2,080.
-The median weekly rent figure in Bunya was $650, compared to Brisbane metro's $440.
-Nationally, Bunya's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Bunya's dwelling structures, as per the latest Census, consisted entirely of houses with no other dwellings.
+This contrasts with Brisbane metro's composition of 92.2% houses and 7.9% other dwellings.
+Home ownership in Bunya stood at 41.0%, with mortgaged dwellings at 56.9% and rented ones at 2.0%.
+The median monthly mortgage repayment was $2,500, higher than Brisbane metro's average of $2,080.
+The median weekly rent in Bunya was recorded as $650, compared to Brisbane metro's $440.
+Nationally, Bunya's mortgage repayments were significantly higher at $2,500 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing